CAST-genomics/haptools/docs/api/data.rst

 GenotypesRefAlt
 +++++++++++++++
 The :class:`Genotypes` class can be easily *extended* (sub-classed) to load extra fields into the ``variants`` structured array.
 The :class:`GenotypesRefAlt` class is an example of this where I extended the :class:`Genotypes` class to add REF and ALT fields from the VCF to the columns of the structured array.
-So the ``variants`` array will have named columns: "id", "chrom", "pos", "aaf", "ref", and "alt".
+So the ``variants`` array will have named columns: "id", "chrom", "pos", "ref", and "alt".

 All of the other methods in the :class:`Genotypes` class are inherited, but the :class:`GenotypesRefAlt` class implements an additional method ``write()`` for dumping the contents of the class to the provided file.